dockcross/dockcross/README.rst

 Default: ``~/.dockcross``

-DOCKCROSS_IMAGE / --image|-i <docker-image-name>
+DOCKCROSS_IMAGE / --image|-i <container-image-name>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Docker cross-compiler image to run.
+The cross-compiler container image to run.

 Default: Image with which the script was created.

-DOCKCROSS_ARGS / --args|-a <docker-run-args>
+DOCKCROSS_ARGS / --args|-a <container-run-args>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Extra arguments to pass to the ``docker run`` command.
+Extra arguments to pass to the ``docker run`` or ``podman run`` command.
 Quote the entire set of args if they contain spaces.

 Per-project dockcross configuration